Serious Sam Double D: Serious Sam Double D

 Serious Sam Double D was developed by Mommy's Best Games, an indie game studio founded in 2007 by Nathan Fouts.
 The studio had previously created Weapon of Choice (its first), Shoot 1Up, and Explosionade.
-After coming across Weapon of Choice, Devolver Digital, the publisher of the Serious Sam series, contacted Fouts, asking him to create a game as part of the Serious Sam Indie Series.
-A triplet of spinoffs to be created by small studios to promote the impending launch of Serious Sam 3: BFE, the Indie Series also encompasses Serious Sam: Kamikaze Attack! and Serious Sam: The Random Encounter.
+After coming across Weapon of Choice, Devolver Digital, the publisher of the Serious Sam series, contacted Fouts, asking him to create a game as part of the Serious Sam Indie Series, a triplet of spin-offs to be created by small studios to promote the impending launch of Serious Sam 3: BFE.
+The Indie Series also encompasses Serious Sam: Kamikaze Attack! and Serious Sam: The Random Encounter.
 Fouts had been a fan of the series, wherefore he accepted the request.
 The publisher sought a "Contra on acid", while Fouts ruled out simply creating a 2D conversion of a previous Serious Sam game.
-Fouts modeled Double D after Weapon of Choice, re-using and improving on its development tools and XNA-based game engine.
+Fouts modeled Double D after Weapon of Choice, reusing and improving on its development tools and XNA-based game engine.
 Using a prototype image and specifications for the "gun stacker" mechanic, he pitched the idea to Devolver Digital, which replied with "Make this right now!"
 The subtitle "Double D characterizes that the game is in 2D, as opposed to previous entries in the series.

 Fouts was responsible for the design, hand-drawn art, animations, programming, and sound effects.
 He was joined by three collaborators: Arizona-based Hamdija Ajanovic composed original music, Florida-based AJ Johnson wrote the story and dialog, and Richard Rosenthal provided further programming.
 Croteam, the main developer of the Serious Sam series, was hands-off in the development.
 Devolver Digital rarely interfered with Fouts's creative direction but provided funding and marketing.
-The gun stacker was conceived as Fouts wanted to include irregular guns (as he had in his previous games) but constrained himself to those from previous Serious Sam games.
+The gun stacker was conceived because Fouts wanted to include irregular guns (as he had in his previous games) but constrained himself to those from previous Serious Sam games.
 At one point, up to twelve guns could be stacked, but Fouts considered this chaotic and reduced the number to six.
 The ability to stack chainsaws was added in response to a comment by user greyson97 on a Joystiq article about the game.
 The jump pad was added to adapt the circle strafing technique often used in 3D Serious Sam games.
 For levels that require the player to pile enemy corpses, Fouts was inspired by game covers that depicted the protagonist standing on such a pile, although the games themselves had no such element.
-He picked ancient Egypt as the first setting, as fans of the series were already accustomed to it, and settled for original locations for later parts.
+He picked ancient Egypt as the first setting, as fans of the series were already accustomed to it, and settled on original locations for later parts.
 The game incorporates several enemies previously seen in other Serious Sam games, as well as original designs.